 Most people don't realize they can actually earn rewards (other than fitness and weight loss) by exercising.
 Mobile apps, like Everymove and Earndit, which connect to popular fitness trackers, like Fitbit, RunKeeper and My Fitness Pal, allow you to earn points for going to the gym, exercising, or participating in fitness events.
 Rewards generally include fitness products and donations to charities.
 (See also: Top 5 Strength Training Apps)

 8. Amex Twitter Sync

 Amex Twitter Sync is a twist from the traditional rewards approach.
 Apart from Amex Rewards, you can now sync your eligible Amex card with your Twitter account to earn savings rewards.
 The program requires members to Tweet special Amex deal hashtags, which then make them eligible for special savings upon purchase.
-Please note: Most Amex cards do come with annual fees.

 For those into sports, concerts, and events, StubHub Fan Rewards allows you to earn 2% in reward credits on every eligible StubHub ticket purchase.
 Reward credits are redeemed in $10 increments (called "FanCodes") to be used on future StubHub purchases.
 Superstar status gets you 3% reward points, seat upgrades, and priority invitations.